Tailor-made trip to Colombia

 • Passport valid for more than 6 months from the date of departure from Colombia

-• Check-Mig : Compulsory pre-registration pre-registration with Colombian immigration (Check-Mig) to facilitate customs clearance.
-This form must be completed 72h to 1h before flight closing time.
+• Check-Mig : Compulsory pre-registration (Check-Mig) to facilitate customs clearance.
+This form can only be completed 72h to 1h before flight closing time.

-• Round-trip plane ticket, or any other document proving a planned date of departure from Colombia.
+• Proof of exit from the country: Transport ticket or any other document proving a planned date of departure from Colombia.
 You can use the Onward Ticket website to obtain a temporary flight reservation.

 Maximum length of stay